 This Instant Pot potato salad is a pressure cooker spin-off of my healthy potato salad.
 Both have a Ukrainian flare to the recipe.

-Made with tender potatoes, a tangy mustard-mayo-yogurt coating, crunchy pickles, crispy celery, zesty dill, and of course hard boiled eggs.
+Potato salad in Instant Pot is made with tender potatoes, a tangy creamy dressing, crunchy pickles, crispy celery, fresh dill, and of course hard boiled eggs.

 Potatoes with vinegar in the pot, pickles, celery, eggs, red onion, mayo, mustard, yogurt, salt and pepper.

-• Pickles and pickle juice – A timeless ingredient that gives the potato salad a crunchy tangy dill flavor.
+• Pickles and pickle juice: A timeless ingredient that gives the potato salad in Instant Pot a crunchy tangy dill flavor.

 Chopped potatoes and whole eggs on top of them inside Instant Pot.

-Do a quick release once the cooking time is over, otherwise, your potatoes will overcook.
+Do a quick release once the cooking time is over, otherwise your potatoes in Instant Pot will overcook.
 Open the lid.

 Transfering cooked egg with tongs into an ice bath.

-Transfer the eggs to an ice bath to stop them from cooking.
+Transfer hard boiled eggs to an ice bath to stop them from cooking.

 Do not put the inner stainless steel pot back on the heat, set it aside to allow potatoes to cool.